AshutoshDongare/Tensorflow-Wide-Deep-Local-Prediction/README.md

   servable_model_path = model.export_savedmodel(servable_model_dir, export_input_fn)
   print("Done Exporting at Path - %s", servable_model_path )
 ```

-Please note down the export path with the new export folder which looks something like ```1520271391```.
-This folder name would be different for each export.
+We are simply reusing ```build_model_columns()``` function present in training code to create features and export the model

+Once we run the training and export, we should get a confirmation that the model has been exported at a path which looks like ```/tmp/census_exported/1520271391```.
+The last level would be different for each export so please note it down. we will be using it in the prediction code as mentioned in below section.

 ## Running Predictions and Saving the results